karantan/cgroup-mover/README.md

 # Control Group Mover (cgroup-mover) ![gha build](https://github.com/karantan/cgroup-mover/workflows/Go/badge.svg)

-`cgroup-mover` is a simple tool that helps moving child processes to a different cgroup.
+`cgroup-mover` is a simple tool that helps moving processes from one cgroup to a another cgroup.

-The idea is to have one cgroup for the master process and a different one for its child processes.
-This way we can define e.g. max CPU usage for each child process.
+The idea is to have one cgroup for processes that you want to limit because they consume too much server resources.

 Idealy this should be done when a child process is spawn, but this is sometims hard to do (e.g. php-fpm child workers).

-We check for child workers every 2 seconds because:
+That's why we check for child workers every 5 seconds because:
 1. We don't want to check too often and cause problems (e.g. file locking)
 2. Some processes need a bit more resources at startup (first 1-2 sec) so we try being nice to them.